isorna/dzc/rules/command.md

 At times, more than one player will want to play a Command Card at the same time.
 Some cards may even explicitly counter others!
 When this happens, any players wishing to play cards may do so, and only after all players do not want to play any more cards will the effects be resolved in reverse order (starting from the card last played and moving backwards to the card first played).
 In some situations one card will cancel out another, or a card will not be able to be resolved because of the effects of another.
 In these situations the card is still discarded.

 A deck of Command Cards is **30 different cards,** chosen by the player at the start of the game, before deployment.
-There are many different Command Cards to choose from, and some may only be available to certain factions, denoted by the faction s logo on the card itself.
+There are many different Command Cards to choose from, and some may only be available to certain factions, denoted by the faction's logo on the card itself.
 The deck of Command Cards is shuffled and then placed face down.
-Cards are drawn randomly into a player s hand, and kept secret from their opponents.
+Cards are drawn randomly into a player's hand, and kept secret from their opponents.

 When Command Cards are discarded, they may not be used again in the game.
 A commander with a high Command Value will be able to play more Command Cards in a round, but will cycle through those cards quicker, so be sure not to run out of cards before the game is over!